BenzTheRulez/tech_review-main-benz/tech_exercise_v.0.0.3/tech_exercise_v.0.0.3/tech_exercise/package/exercise1/README.md

 The REST API is expected to do the following:

 1. Retrieve a person by name.
+X
 1. Retrieve all people.
+X
-1. Add/update a person by name.
+1. Add/update a person by name. \ Change Post into PUT for update
 1. Retrieve Astronaut Duty by name.
+X
 1. Add an Astronaut Duty.
+X

 ##### Implement a user interface: (Required)